rust-lang/rfcs/text/3537-msrv-resolver.md

 - The Rust project only supports the latest version (e.g bug and security fixes) and the burden for support for older versions is on the vendor providing the older Rust toolchain.
-- A `Cargo.lock` is expected to not change from contributors using different versions of the Rust toolchain.
+- A `Cargo.lock` is expected to not change from contributors using different versions of the Rust toolchain without an explicit action like changing `Cargo.toml` or running `cargo update`
+  - e.g. If the maintainer does `cargo add foo && git commit && git push`, then a contributor doing `git pull && cargo check` should have an unchanged `Cargo.lock`

 Some implications:
 - "Support" in MSRV implies the same quality and responsiveness to bug reports, regardless of Rust version